Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/02-LAB_SC_100_Lab2_Ex1_Entra_ID_policies.md

 ## Part 2: Implement the solution

-**Note:** These lab steps must be executed on the M365 Lab Profile.

 ### Task 1 - Restrict use of third-party apps to Microsoft verified services

-In this task you will restrict the level of access a user can grant to applications.
+In this task, you will restrict the level of access a user can grant to applications.
 You will also add the functionality for users to request access they are not able to permit themselves.

 1. Open a new tab in **Microsoft Edge**, select the address bar, navigate to **`https://entra.microsoft.com`** and log into the Entra ID Portal with the below credentials if prompted.